-Prerequisite: COM 6000, 6050, & 6650 (completed or concurrent enrollment.)
-Graduate standing and Director/Dean's Approval.
+Prerequisite: COM 6000, 6050 or concurrent enrollment

-Feature Film Screenwriting
+COM 6590 (3) Feature Film Screenwriting

 Students in this course study narrative design and screenwriting techniques.
 The course is project-oriented and the final deliverable is a feature-length screenplay.
 The course explores narrative pedagogy, story structure, character development, plot strategy, dialogue, and other screenwriting techniques.
 Participants engage in rigorous close textual analysis of their own and other screenplays.